Terry Tu, ASES Site Supervisor firstname.lastname@example.org

 ASES Office: Room 122

 Our ASES staff is excited to see everyone for this school year.
 Our program is grant funded, which allows ASES to provide our services without any cost.
 However, participants must meet attendance requirements.
 We will adhere to the guidelines of the grant that provides our funding, which stipulates that priority must be given to students who attend ASES five days per week and meets the required late arrival time (morning program) or early release time (afternoon program).
 Because our program is always at capacity, enrollment priority will be given to students who stay past 5:30 PM meeting the intent of the grant.

 Before School Hours of Operation (morning program)

 After School Hours of Operation (afternoon program)

 The Check-In System

-Absences: The grant that funds ASES does not recognize an excused absence.
+Absences and Uncountable Attendance: The grant that funds ASES does not recognize an excused absence.
 According to the grant, a student is present or they are not.
 We certainly understand that illnesses and emergencies occur, and we are not looking to drop a child from the program that has an occasional isolated absence or who is absent from both school and ASES due to illness.